mzattera/predictive-powers/README.md

 			// Explicitly instantiates a subclass of QuestionAnsweringService OpenAiQuestionAnsweringService svc = endpoint.getQuestionAnsweringService();

-			// This files is provided only in OpenAI service, to allow extra configurability svc.getCompletionService().setPersonality("You are an helpful question ansering assistant");
+			// This field is provided only in OpenAI service,
+			// to allow for additional configurability
+			svc.getCompletionService()
+				.setPersonality("You are an helpful question answering assistant");

 			// ... use the service here